kartverket/ALB_Best_Practice_Manual/README.md

 ### Articles / Journal Papers
 - **Author(s)** (Year). *Title of the article*. _Journal Name_, Volume(Issue), pages.
 [DOI or URL]
+- **Mandlburger, G.** (2020). *A review of airborne laser bathymetry for mapping of inland and coastal waters.* _Hydrographische Nachrichten_, 116, 6–15. https://doi.org/10.23784/HN116-01

 ### Books
 - **Author(s)** (Year). *Title of Book* (Edition, if any).
 Publisher.
 ISBN (optional).